cheesits456/0xDiscordBot/README.md

 **Location:** `./base/Icons.js`

-<p align="justify">This file's default values will work fine for the official 0x Discord Bot.
-The documentation for this file is here for other people looking to host their own instance of the bot</p>
+<p align="justify"><i>This file's default values will work fine for the official 0x Discord Bot.
+The documentation for this file is here for other people looking to host their own instance of the bot</i></p>

 <p align="justify">This file defines which emojis the bot should use for different tokens in the transaction feed channel.
-If the <code>feedIcons</code> option in <a href="#configjs">config.js</a> is set to <code>false</code>, this file is ignored.<br>If you're someone looking to host your own separate instance of this bot, the default values set in this file won't work for you - you'll need to change the IDs to ones for emojis your bot has access to (bots can only use emojis from servers they're in).</p>
+If the <code>feedIcons</code> option in <a href="#configjs">config.js</a> is set to <code>false</code>, this file is ignored.
+If you're someone looking to host your own separate instance of this bot, the default values set in this file won't work for you - you'll need to change the IDs to ones for emojis your bot has access to (bots can only use emojis from servers they're in).</p>

 | Parameter                     | Type    | Description                                                           |
 |:------------------------------|:--------|:----------------------------------------------------------------------|